 Why waiting for mortgage rates to drop could cost you thousands

-At Freelancer Financials, we’re seeing this play out in real time – and the gap between expectation and reality is growing.
+At Freelancer Financials, we’re seeing this play out in real time.
+What’s more, the gap between homeowner expectations and reality is only growing.

-Mortgage rates don’t move in a straight line – and they don’t always behave how headlines suggest.
+Mortgage rates don’t move in a straight line.
+And they definitely don’t always behave as the headlines suggest.

 That’s why we’ve seen periods where: